Digital Film Advanced Intensive

 This course is designed to accommodate both absolute beginners and students with some prior experience with digital video.
 Students are grouped into film crews at the beginning of the week, based on their interests, skill level, and the role(s) they want to explore (acting, directing, camera operation, crew, etc.).
 Many students attend this camp for multiple years, since the camp’s structure continuously provides new experiences and opportunities for growth.

 Weekend Stayover Options

 This camp runs for two consecutive weeks.
 After the first week of the program, most students prefer to be picked up on Friday night or Saturday morning and returned on Sunday afternoon for the next week’s check-in.
-However, if you are traveling a long distance or cannot pick your child up for the weekend of June 6-7, we may be able to arrange weekend stayover plans for your child.
-Advance notice is required for this option, so please contact us as soon as possible at questions [at] georgiacenter [dot] uga [dot] edu to discuss the possibility and associated costs.
+However, if you are traveling a long distance or cannot pick your child up for the weekend of June 6-7, we can arrange weekend stayover plans for your child for an additional fee of $100.
+Advance notice is required for this option, so please make sure you select this option when you register, or contact us no less than two weeks before camp begins.